-Wet landing at Post Office Bay to visit the historic barrel that has been serving as a post office in the archipelago for over two centuries.
+Land at Post Office Bay to visit the historic barrel that has been serving as a post office in the archipelago for over two centuries.
 Learn about the human side of the islands, its early inhabitants and the adventures of pirates and whalers.
-Go on a Panga ride along the maze of channels on the north shore of Floreana and see the Sea Lion colonies, marine turtles in shallow waters, rays and occasionally penguins.
-Wet Landing at Baroness Cove to go on a short walk up to the observation tower to enjoy breath taking views of Floreana and its nearby islets.
-Snorkeling and/or kayaking is possible.
-Back on board for lunch.
+Go on a Panga ride and snorkeling along the maze of channels on the north shore of Floreana and see the sea lion colonies, marine turtles in shallow waters, rays and occasionally penguins.

-Disembark at Cormorant Point (wet landing) at an olivine-crystal beach for an easy walk that includes a brackish water lagoon where bird species like greater flamingos, pintail ducks, common stilts, herons, sandpipers, and others may be observed.
-This outing also includes a white-sand beach where sea turtles come out at night to nest (from December to May).
-The afternoon visit includes a short navigation to Champion Islet near Floreana.
-Enjoy fantastic snorkeling with the option of a glass-bottom boat excursion.
-Evening briefing and dinner.
+Visit Cormorant Point's olivine-crystal beach for an easy walk that includes a brackish water lagoon where bird species like greater flamingos, pintail ducks, common stilts, herons, sandpipers, and others may be observed.
+Discover a white-sand beach where sea turtles come out at night to nest (from December to May).
+There is usually time to enjoy fantastic snorkeling with the option of a glass-bottom boat excursion.

-Arrive at Punta Suárez (dry landing) for an exciting walk on lava/boulder terrain to visit its unique sea bird colonies, including waved albatrosses (April - December), Nazca boobies, blue-footed boobies, swallow-tail gulls, as well as a view of the Galápagos famous “blow-hole.”
+Arrive at Punta Suárez for an exciting walk on lava/boulder terrain to visit its unique sea bird colonies, including waved albatrosses (April - December), Nazca boobies, blue-footed boobies, swallow-tail gulls, as well as a view of the Galápagos famous “blow-hole.”
 Among its land birds, the Hood island mockingbird, and three species of Darwin’s finches are common highlights.
 Also, look for red-green-black marine iguanas.
-Back on board for lunch.

-In the afternoon, disembark (wet landing) at a white coral beach for a short walk to observe the sea lions, mockingbirds, finches or enjoy the beach.
+In the afternoon, set down at a white coral beach for a short walk to observe the sea lions, mockingbirds, finches or enjoy the beach.
 Experience great snorkeling in this area or a ride aboard the glass-bottom boat.
-Nightly briefing and dinner.

 After breakfast, depart to the port and airport for the flight back to the mainland.